aportela/db-browser-wrapper/README.md

 ## Limitations

-At this time only SQLite is supported.
+At this time only SQLite | MariaDB | PostgreSQL are supported.

 # install